 Try as I might, there's no use denying it anymore.
 Summer disappeared pretty rapidly about a week ago and since then Vancouver has descended into near-constant rain.
 This isn't unusual for the time of year, but we always seem to be unprepared for the shock of cooler weather and the loss of long summer days.
-I actually quite enjoy this time of year because I love nesting - being cosy and warm indoors and having an excuse to take long warm baths.
+I actually enjoy this time of year because I love nesting - being cosy indoors and taking long warm baths.
 I'm essentially a hibernating creature.

 To serve (optional)